Caring for Your Brachycephalic Dog

 ✅Specialised Medications Upon Arrival – When your dog arrives at our clinic, they receive carefully selected sedation medications that keep them calm and reduce anaesthetic risks.

-✅Pre-Oxygenation for Safer Induction – We give your dog extra oxygen before anaesthesia to optimise their oxygen levels.
+✅Pre-Oxygenation for Safer Induction – We provide supplemental oxygen before anaesthesia to maximize your dog’s oxygen reserves.

 ✅ Airway Management & Tailored Anaesthetic Plan – We use specialised airway equipment, precise drug dosages, and constant monitoring to keep your dog breathing safely throughout their procedure.